algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

-The Main function will call up all the functions it needs to calculate the mix.
+The Main function will call up all the functions it needs to calculate the mix and make verification.

 ```cs
 static void Main(string[] args)